dokryconn/Dokters-Prescription/README.md

 #	The `Dokter’s Prescription.EXE` script

-`Dokter’s Prescription.EXE` enables several Windows shortcuts and shortcuts for spedific programs such as:
+`Dokter’s Prescription.EXE` enables several shortcuts for Windows and spedific programs such as:

-- **Ableton Live**
+- **Ableton Live** (
 - Spotify
 - Google Chrome
 - Brave Browser

-**NOTE:** The keyboard shortcuts within this script that are program specific are only enabled while the corresponding program window is active.
+- Windows (

-Running the `Dokter’s Prescription.EXE` file will launch the script as designed with all default shortcut functions activated.
+**NOTE:** The program specific keyboard shortcuts are only enabled while the corresponding program window is active.

 You can suspend the script functions by pressing **[CTRL+ALT+SHIFT+PAUSE]**.

-You can press resume the script by pressing **[CTRL+ALT+SHIFT+PAUSE]** again.
+You can resume the script by pressing **[CTRL+ALT+SHIFT+PAUSE]** again.

-Once the .EXE script runs, a folder will be created called `Dok’s Rx Cabinet`
+Once the `Dokter's Prescription.EXE` script is launched, a companion folder will be created called `Dok’s Rx Cabinet`